JackCSheehan/obsidian-tweaks/README.md

 # obsidian-tweaks
-A collection of small CSS snippest for Obsidian
+A collection of small CSS snippets for Obsidian